mapclient-plugins/fieldworkgait2392geomstep/README.md

     - Display mesh for OpenSim visualisation are generated from the input model.
 - Joints
     - Location and LocationInParent are modified according to the position of joints in the input model.
-    - Knee joint splines are customised to match the tibia trajectory with respect to knee flexion in the input model.h
+    - Knee joint splines are customised to match the tibia trajectory with respect to knee flexion in the input model.
 - Markers
     - The default Gait2392 markerset is customised based on a combination of model landmark position and linear scaling.
     - Markers that correspond to GIAS2 model landmarks are assign the model landmark positions with soft-tissue offset.